 My name is Landon Schnabel and I am a Ph.D. candidate in sociology at Indiana University-Bloomington, a summer associate for the Pew Research Center, a consultant for a few groups working to end gender-based violence, and an editorial assistant for the Journal for the Scientific Study of Religion.

 I consider myself a generalist, and am working on a few agendas that consider how beliefs, values, and identities relate to politics, stratification, and well-being.
-My current scholarship spans the domains of gender, sexualities, religion, public opinion, education, health, violence, business, and law.
+Most of my current scholarship examines the interrelations of gender, sexuality, religion, and public opinion.

 My work has been or will be published in Gender & Society, Public Opinion Quarterly, Journal for the Scientific Study of Religion, Social Forces, and other peer-reviewed journals.
 It has been funded by the National Science Foundation, and has won awards from the American Sociological Association, American Association for Public Opinion Research, Sociologists for Women in Society, Association for the Sociology of Religion, Society for the Scientific Study of Religion, and other organizations.